andrewjong/AI-Opportunities-in-Academia/README.md

 Some of these programs are not explicitly centered on AI/ML/DL, but still offer the perfect opportunity to study AI.
 For example---Stanford's CSLI institute brings together language, psychology, and philosophy---but its members regularly publish in top NLP conferences such as EMNLP, ACL, etc. MIT's MSRP program covers a broad range of disciplines, but you can be matched with a faculty member in CSAIL.

 ## Contributing
 Contributions are welcome and much appreciated!
 Please open a pull request with information in a similar format as below.
-Preferably, link directly to the internship information website.
+Please link directly to the internship information website.

 ## Internships
 Generally, Google something like "[REU research experience for undergraduates artificial intelligence](https://www.google.com/search?q=REU+research+experience+for+undergraduates+artificial+intelligence&oq=REU+research+experience+for+undergraduates+artificial+intelligence)" to find academic internships.